 Want even more ways to transfer??
 Check out my “How To Transfer Graphics” post! (sharing all the techniques I use)

-You can see that the chalk transfers really well. (better on porous surfaces than slick)
+You can see that the chalk transfers really well. (better on porous surfaces than slick though)

-Then I started painting those letters in by hand with a few artist’s brushes.
+Then I started painting those letters in by hand with a few artist’s brushes like these.